Mathis de Maler

 Edward Seckerson, Gramophone

-See all 146 other Opera Reviews
+See all 142 Opera Reviews